w3f/polkadot-wiki/docs/learn/how-to/create-proxy-account.md

 ---
 title: How to Create a Proxy Account
-description: "Instructions for creating a proxy account using the Polkadot-JS UI."
+description: "Instructions for creating a proxy account using the Polkadot Developer Interface."
 ---

 !!!info "Related concepts"